admartinez/cookie-session-splitted/README.md

 The following points can help you choose which to use:

-  * `cookie-session` does not require any database / resources on the server side, though the total session data cannot exceed the browser's max cookie size.
+  * `cookie-session-splitted` does not require any database / resources on the server side, though the total session data cannot exceed the browser's max cookie size.
-  * `cookie-session` can simplify certain load-balanced scenarios.
+  * `cookie-session-splitted` can simplify certain load-balanced scenarios.
-  * `cookie-session` can be used to store a "light" session and include an identifier to look up a database-backed secondary store to reduce database lookups.
+  * `cookie-session-splitted` can be used to store a "large" session by splitting the value into multiple cookies.

+## Disclaimer

+This is a modification of the package cookie-session

 ## Install